 There are many types of fabric marking tools available.
 The tool you use will be a matter of preference in most cases.

 Continue to 3 of 4 below.

-- Tailors Chalk & Marking Pencils: these are available in many forms at sewing departments
+- Tailor's chalk and marking pencils are available in many forms at sewing departments

-- Vanishing Tools: these are wonderful if you can sit and finish your garment.
+- Vanishing tools are wonderful if you can sit and finish your garment.
 If you tend to "stop and go" your sewing projects, the markings may be gone before you are ready for that marking.

 03 of 04

 Always test the chosen marking materials on scraps before you cut out the fabric.
 Test that they will not show through to the right side of the fabric and that the markings are removable.
 The photos in this article are using a high contrast marking color for visibility.
 You would use a color that is close to the fabric color but visible.
 Read the package directions for more information.

 - Leave the pattern pinned to the fabric.

 - Fold the carbon paper in half so that it is long enough to mark the intended area.

 - Place the marking side of the transfer paper on the wrong side of the fabric.
 (If the wrong sides of the fabric are inside, slide the transfer paper inside the fabric.
 If the wrong sides of the fabric are outside, place the fabric inside the transfer paper.)